zzt108/Mos2/README.md

 1. Execute Start.bat in main project folder (The command window can be closed, the server will still work)
 2. Requests on localhost:8080 will be answered
-3. To top the server execute the Stop.bat in main project folder
+3. To stop the server execute the Stop.bat in main project folder

 ## Implementation details